rachaelbond/RadioIntel-AI/README.md

 ## 🆕 What's New in v3.8

-- **Changes to Impact and Comparative Statistics**: Now largley uses Z-Scores for impace and comparative statistics.
+- **Changes to Impact and Comparative Statistics**: Now largley uses Z-Scores for impact and comparative statistics.
 These should be more robust, and resilient to the time-of-day, than the previous percentage based approach
 - **Dynamic PDF Creation**: Changes to how the PDF is dynamically created that offer more flexibility
 - **Weather Impact Analysis**: This is now optional
 - **Stylistic Changes**: More consistent color scheme in the PDF